hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Superfund assistance.
-The cost of clean up is simply too great, and time is too short, to rely solely on local and state agencies."^[Letter from Norman Mineta to William Ruckelshaus and Carole Onorato, August 7, 1984, Folder 3, Box 11, SVTC records, SJSU.
+The cost of clean up is simply too great, and time is too short, to rely solely on local and state agencies."^[Letter from Norman Mineta to William Ruckelshaus and Carole Onorato, August 7, 1984, Folder 3, Box 11, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.
 See also "Waste Sites on Coast Debated," *New York Times*, August 19, 1984.]
 The Bay Area's pollution landscape was no longer though of as localized to specific neighborhoods.
 The problem had become so great that many thought of the